335296558/nuxt-svgs-icon/README.en.md

 Get your module up and running quickly.

 Find and replace all on all files (CMD+SHIFT+F):
-- Name: @nuxtjs/svgicon
+- Name: nuxt-svgs-icon
-- Package name: @nuxtjs/svgicon
+- Package name: nuxt-svgs-icon
 - Description: Nuxt3 svg icon
 -->

-# @nuxtjs/svgicon
+# nuxt-svgs-icon

 [中文文档](README.md)

 The module is based on [vite-plugin-vue-svg-icons](https://github.com/335296558/vite-plugin-vue-svg-icons), because Nuxt3 does not support <img src="https://vitejs.dev/logo.svg" width="18px"></img>vite's transformIndexHtml, using [vite-plugin-vue-svg-icons](https://github.com/335296558/vite-plugin-vue-svg-icons) in Nuxt3 still needs to do some processing, trouble!
-In order to use this plugin more conveniently in Nuxt3, there is @nuxtjs/svgicon 😂
+In order to use this plugin more conveniently in Nuxt3, there is nuxt-svgs-icon 😂

 <img src="./playground/assets/demo.gif" width="400px"></img>